jonatan1986/CDR_Project/README.md

  The topology of the tests is Simple:
  1)main.py - contains main function which calls function which runs all the tests.
  2)CdrTest.py - contains a class with function which runs all the tests.
- 3)CdrLib.py  - library which contains all the functions which are utilized in order to create a scenario and handle it.
+ 3)CdrLib.py  - library which contains all the functions which are utilized in order to create a scenario and test it.
  **For the time being there are 8 basic tests, definiltly there are more scenarios to test, might be added later on.**